Presently, reputable online dating services are covered only by a voluntary code created by the Online Dating Association.

 You’re covered by COPPA if:

-- Your website or online service is directed to children under 13 and collects personal information from them;
+- Your website or online service is directed to children under 13 and collects personal information from them – this is unlikely to affect adult dating services;

 - Your website or online service is directed to a general audience, but you have “actual knowledge” you’re collecting personal information from a child under 13.
 The FTC has said that an operator has actual knowledge of a user’s age if the site or service asks for – and receives – information from the user that allows it to determine the person’s age.
 For example, an operator who asks for a date of birth on a site’s registration page has actual knowledge as defined by COPPA if a user responds with a year that suggests they’re under 13.
-An operator also may have actual knowledge based on answers to “age identifying” questions like “What grade are you in?”; or
+An operator also may have actual knowledge based on answers to “age identifying” questions like “What grade are you in?”; – you are at risk if you ignore a US based user telling you directly or indirectly they are under 13

 Websites and online services covered by COPPA must post privacy policies, provide parents with direct notice of their information practices, and get verifiable consent from a parent or guardian before collecting personal information from children.